-1. On the Session Recording Agent Configuration page: If you've installed the Session Recording server in advance, type the computer name of the machine where you installed the Session Recording server.
-Type the protocol and port information for the connection to the Session Recording server.
-If you haven't installed Session Recording yet, you can change such information later in Session Recording Agent Properties.
-2. Follow the instructions to complete the installation.
+On the Agent Configuration page: Type the computer name of the machine where you installed the Session Recording server and the protocol and port information for connecting to the Session Recording server.
+If you have not installed Session Recording yet, you can change such information later in Session Recording Agent Properties.